joelburton/Homework/Homework06b/README.md

     robots.painterbot.paint(self)

-Lastly, we anticipate a few more classes of specialty melons in the near future.
-Kobe Melons, Tazmanian Devil Squashes, Lobster Melons, and the ever popular Micro Musk Melon are just a few examples of what's possible.

-So, please make sure the code can cleanly accommodate new products like these, without requiring us to drastically modify the code too much each time we need to add a new product, and any distinct prep procedures our new products might need.

-P.S.
-Remember, any changes to the robot control script ("robots.py") would cost us hundreds of millions in contract fees to get implemented, so I'm hoping you can do this without changing that file at all!

 Thanks for your help,
 Mel
 Team Lead

+P.S.
+Remember, any changes to the robot control script ("robots.py") would cost us hundreds of millions in contract fees to get implemented, so I'm hoping you can do this without changing that file at all!
 ```

 Attached: